google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 Shaka Packager and ffmpeg, let's use this to get comfortable with these packages.

-When we peak into a media file, we're going to see many file characteristics.
+When we peek into a media file, we're going to see many file characteristics.
 For this article, I'm only focusing on characteristics in the cheat sheet.

 Let's start with streams.
 Media files can can almost be thought of as multiple